kimipooh/list-view-google-calendar/readme.txt

 = Can get events in multi Google Calendar? =
 Yes.
 You can set Google Calendar ID and API Key in the shortcode.

+= How to remove the settings =
+Deactivate the plugin.

 == Screenshots ==
 1. List View of a public Google Calendar